Metricstream Logo

 The principles are to be implemented on the basis of three foundational pillars:

-• Working with existing regulatory authorities and frameworks – UK will not be instituting a separate AI regulator.
-Instead existing regulatory offices such as the Information Commissioner's Office (ICO), Ofcom, and the FCA, will implement the five principles as they oversee their respective domains and use existing laws and regulations.
+• Working with existing regulatory authorities and frameworks – The UK will not be instituting a separate AI regulator.
+Instead, existing regulatory offices such as the Information Commissioner's Office (ICO), Ofcom, and the FCA will implement the five principles as they oversee their respective domains and use existing laws and regulations.
 They are expected to quickly implement the AI regulatory framework within their domains.
 Their strategy must include an overview of the steps taken to align their AI plans with the principles defined in the framework, an analysis of AI-related risks, and an overview of their ability to manage these risks.

 • Creating a central function for risk monitoring and regulatory coordination – The UK has set up a central function within DSIT to monitor and evaluate AI risks and address any gaps in the regulatory environment.
 This is because AI opportunities and risks cannot be addressed in isolation.